-While the university cannot restrict these liberties, we offer many services to help students cope with the discomfort that the free and open exchange of ideas can bring.
+We offer many services to help students cope with the discomfort that the free and open exchange of ideas can bring.
 This section lists a series of resources where you can go to find support.

 Student Accountability and Community Standards (SACS) is housed within the Dean of Students Office.
 We can provide an informal resolution process for student grievances as well as advice and referrals regarding student rights and grievances, including concerns such as arbitrary treatment, free expression, privacy, discrimination and sexual harassment.

 The Office of Institutional Equity (OIE) supports and advances the University’s commitment to create an inclusive environment free of discrimination and supportive of all by leading campus efforts to manage all aspects of the Fair Practices/AA programs, as well as Title IX compliance, and weaves the diversity strategy throughout our campus.
-If you have experienced or have knowledge of sex discrimination, including sexual harassment, sexual assault or sexual violence, or other form of discrimination, there are resources and reporting options available to you.
+If you have experienced or have knowledge of sex discrimination, including sexual harassment, sexual assault or sexual violence, or other forms of discrimination, there are resources and reporting options available to you.
 If you have decided to take action, we encourage you to contact the Office of Institutional Equity and/or law enforcement.
 If you would like to talk to someone, but you have not decided to take action, we urge you to consider the confidential support resources available to you.

 To report conduct that is believed to be in violation of Salisbury University’s Fair Practices policies, please complete a Fair Practices Complaint Intake Form and contact the Office of Institutional Equity to schedule and intake meeting.

-Multicultural Student Services is is here to help SU's multiethnic student population adjust to campus and academic life.
+Multicultural Student Services is here to help SU's multiethnic student population adjust to campus and academic life.
 We work to maintain open communication between faculty, staff and students, as well as assessing the needs and campus experiences of students.
 We provide mentoring and support to a number of our student organizations.